anttonalberdi/holoflow/README.md

 #### Input files description
 Find *input.txt* file description for every workflow.
-In all cases, columns must be delimited by a simple space and no blank lines should be found in the end of the file.
+In all cases, columns must be delimited by a simple space and **no blank lines should be found in the end of the file**.
 Those lines starting by # won't be considered.

 ##### *preparegenomes.py*